Workers' Compensation Benefits

 Non-Industrial Disability Leave (NDI)

-Employees who are unable to work due to a non-industrial injury or illness may receive non-industrial disability leave (NDI).
+Employees who are unable to work and whose injury or illness has been denied under workers' compensation may qualify for non-industrial disability leave (NDI).
 The State Employment Development Department authorizes NDI benefits.
 Employees desiring NDI must complete a Formal Leave form and NDI questionnaire.
 Both forms are available in Human Resources Management.

 Employees who have a permanent impairment as a result of a work-related injury or illness may be entitled to receive permanent disability benefits.
 These benefits address the nature of the injury, the employee's age and occupation, and other factors.

 If the employee or Sedgwick CMS disagrees with the final report, he or she may contact Sedgwick CMS or the Administrative Director for the Department of Workers' Compensation (DWC) Medical Unit to request a panel (list) of 3 Qualified Medical Examiners (QME's).
 Once the list is received, the employee has 10 days to make a selection.
-If they do not, Sedgwick will make the selection for them.
-All of the above information and instructions on how to request a QME panel will be provided to the employee by Sedgwick CMS once a final (MMI or P&S) report is received.
+All the above information and instructions on how to request a QME panel will be provided to the employee by Sedgwick CMS once a final (MMI or P&S) report is received.

 Employees injured on or after January 1, 2004, who have a permanent disability caused by their injury may be eligible to receive "supplemental job displacement benefits" (vouchers) for retaining or skill enhancement.